Redirection Controller Using Reinforcement Learning: Preliminary Simulation: Heuristic Redirection Controller for Obstacle-based Environment

 \subsection{Discussion}

 We found that adopting T2F as a reset algorithm in obstacle-based environments reduces the number of resets more than when using T2C.
-This could be because T2C cannot avoid obstacles near the center of the physical space, while T2F finds the furthest point to turn, other than the center.

-In addition, the comparison of (CTG, T2F) and (ACTG, T2F) showed that the combination of (ACTG, T2F) showed a smaller number of resets in all environments.
-Therefore, the most effective conventional generalized controller is that using the combination of (ACTG, T2F, S2C).
-Hereafter, this controller is called a heuristic controller and will be compared with other controllers using RL.
+This could be because T2C cannot avoid obstacles near the center of the \red{real space}, whereas T2F finds the furthest point to turn, other than the center.
+In addition, the comparison of (CTG, T2F) and (ACTG, T2F) indicated that the combination of (ACTG, T2F) \red{resulted in fewer} resets in all environments.
+Therefore, the most effective conventional generalized heuristic controller is the one using the combination of (ACTG, T2F, S2C).
+Hereafter, this best-performing heuristic controller is called a {\it heuristic controller} and is compared with other controllers using RL.